thecoshman/http/http.md

   -H --header [NAME: VALUE]...

-    Add the specified headers to all resposes.
+    Add the specified headers to all responses.

     VALUE is left-trimmed.